bigchaindb/BEPs/21/README.md

 ## Description

-The current [BEP-3](../3/) spec for adding new validators requires that the node administrators coordinate when dynamically adding a new validator i.e. all the node operators have to simultaneously execute `upsert-validator` in order to ensure that the validator is added on all the nodes.
+The original [BEP-3](../3/) spec for adding new validators required that the node administrators coordinate when dynamically adding a new validator i.e. all the node operators have to simultaneously execute `upsert-validator` in order to ensure that the validator is added on all the nodes.
 A lack of coordination can result in a situation wherein only a part of the network updates their validator set which could eventually lead to a network hangup.
 Furthermore, for a sufficiently large network the coordination itself can become a tedious task.
 Another major issue with the current implementation is that a new dynamically added validator (`V_i`) cannot be propagated to any new dynamically added validators added after `V_i` i.e. consider the following scenario,

 - Given a 4 node network wherein the `genesis.json` file contains each of the four nodes `{N1,N2,N3,N4}` a validator.